- Home

 - The definition of cultural competence

-- Why cultural competence is important in healthcare
+- Why cultural competence is important in health care

 - The origins of cultural competence as a concept